 - Available to intern for 10 weeks during the period of June 8–August 14, 2015

 - Contribute approximately 40hrs/week to the center

-- Recent graduate of or currently enrolled in a college or university
+- Be a recent graduate of or currently enrolled in a college or university

-- Background in international relations or a desire to work in the field
+- Have a background in international relations or a desire to work in the field

 The internship is unpaid.
 Housing, travel, living expenses, and medical insurance connected with the internship program must be borne by interns or by outside institutions and organizations.
 Interns are responsible for arranging their own travel to Beijing.
 Visa assistance will not be provided.